This quick-start sample app is built in .NET and lets you get started with the Google+ platform in a few minutes. The app demonstrates:

 gplus-quickstart-csharp/gplus-quickstart-csharp.slnwith Visual Studio.

-YOUR_CLIENT_SECRETwith the values that you generated earlier in the Developers Console.
+YOUR_CLIENT_SECRETwith the values that you generated earlier in the API Console.

 Step 3: Run the quick-start application

-After you set up your Google Developers Console project and configure the quick-start app, the app is ready to run.
+After you set up your Google API Console project and configure the quick-start app, the app is ready to run.

 Because you registered